Statistical Process Control

 and Six Sigma with JMP®

 Achieving high quality requires a passion for, and dedication to, continuous learning and improvement.
 Systematically using data to determine more efficient and effective ways to get things done – and minimizing the associated cost, waste and time – delivers better processes, products, services and levels of organizational performance.
-JMP provides the full spectrum of capabilities to help you build and protect your brand, reduce time to market and warranty costs, and deliver products and services that consistently meet or exceed customer expectations.
+JMP provides the full spectrum of industry-leading capabilities to help you build and protect your brand, reduce time to market and warranty costs, and deliver products and services that consistently meet or exceed customer expectations.

 In any manufacturing endeavor, product reliability strongly influences business success.
 A product that continues to function as intended throughout its life guarantees happy customers who provide repeat business as well as referrals.
 Reliability tools in JMP help you prevent failure and improve warranty performance.
 By revealing trends and outliers in your data and model predictions, JMP helps you find important design vulnerabilities, pinpoint defects in materials or processes, and then determine how to reduce them.